whiprandolph/bestseller/Part 2 - Why Are We So Lost/09 - Why Do People Obey Corrupt Leaders.md

 People learn to accept their obedience as normal.
 When people demand more jobs, less taxes, or more funding for schools or hospitals, what they're essentially demanding is that their authorities please rule them better or more efficiently, and please oppress us a little less.
 Instead of accepting that they are not free and considering what to do about it, people may believe that they are "losing their rights" or "becoming less free" when their ruling class decides to restrict what speech or actions are allowed.

 Most citizens may think they are "good," or trying to "do their part."
-They may take all sorts of unproductive actions, such as voting, having unproductive political arguments with neighbors, worrying about their life after death, "praying" intensely by thinking thoughts in their head, or waiting for a prophet to be reborn and save them.
+They may take all sorts of unproductive actions, such as voting, having unproductive political arguments with neighbors, worrying about their life after death, praying intensely by thinking thoughts in their head, or waiting for a prophet to be reborn and save them.
 People may do almost anything other than the one thing that could actually improve their spiritual, emotional, and physical lives immensely: _come together in solidarity, create their own laws, and uphold them to create new healthy cultures_.

 I grew up as a Christian, believing in Jesus and God, and it was difficult for me to accept the perspectives in this chapter.
 But it helped me to remember that there is wisdom in every culture and religion.
 I can keep the wisdom I've found by studying Jesus Christ, Buddha, and Mohammad, and I am free to leave the hurtful or unhelpful aspects of these religions behind.

 Many authorities insist that their religion or ideology is "all or nothing" -- you either believe everything, or you're cast out as an unbeliever.
 But that is simply bullying, pressuring people to adopt hurtful beliefs or attitudes just to stay in good standing in their community.
 Each of us has the power and the responsibility to choose which perspectives we embrace, and which ones we will not.

-<div class="rev-act"><div class="rev-act-header">Revolutionary Activity #12<br/>Choose what lessons you learn</div>
+<div class="rev-act"><div class="rev-act-header">Revolutionary Activity #13<br/>Choose what lessons you learn</div>
 <div class="rev-act-body">You have the power to choose what perspectives to learn from others, and which to ignore.
 Think back to your childhood, and reflect on the beliefs and attitudes you were taught, whether from capitalism, a religion, or anything else.
-Think of a helpful insight or wisdom that you would like to keep in your life, and think of something hurtful or superficial from that belief system that you do not want to keep.</div></div>
+Think of a helpful insight or wisdom that you would like to keep in your life, and think of something hurtful or superficial from that belief system that you do not want to keep.<br/><br/>I grew up as a Christian, and I was taught that Jesus Christ was a good role model to learn from.
+I kept this lesson, and I've learned much about bravery, generosity, and fasting from him.
+I was also taught that I should be obedient to God and human authoritities.
+But obeying corrupt authorities has never led to justice, so I cultivate integrity and bravery instead of obedience.</div></div>

-### People Embracing Obedience Act Contrary to Christ's Teachings
+### Obedient People Act Contrary to Christ's Teachings

 There is a common saying that "the winners write the history books."
 The Roman authorities killed Jesus Christ, and then centuries later they decided which stories would be included in the Holy Bible which they forced on their empire, and they chose which aspects of that Bible would be emphasized in official teachings.
 And then they pretended that the Bible was the literal word of God, instead of an ideology imposed on conquered people by their rulers to train them for submissive obedience.